Han325/ai-assignment/README.md

--  `q1/`: Contains the implementation of the IDDFS algorithm.
+-  `q1/`: Contains the implementation of the Depth-Limited Search algorithm.

 -  `q2/`: Contains the implementation of the A* search algorithm.